tunguyendeleter/tunguyendeleter/README.md

 </p>

-- ✍ I'm an embedded fresher
+- ✍ I'm an embedded software fresher
 <br />

 ## 📫 How to reach me: